ggammoh/HTTP_Server/README.md

 ## Acknowledgments

 - This project is purely educational and not intended for production use.
-- Inspired by the desire to understand the inner workings of web servers.
+- Inspired by the desire to understand the inner workings of web servers and learn lower-level programming concepts for future systems programming projects